Oblongmana/vscode-salesforce-doc-lookup/README.md

     code --install-extension [path to the downloaded vsix]

-Alternatively, if you want to build it yourself, clone the repo and follow the instructions at https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions to bundle and install.
+Alternatively, you can build it yourself, but instructions for that are outside the scope of this README.

 ## Current Features
 ### Lookup Apex Reference Documentation